 What Is Insurance Bad Faith?

 Insurance companies have a legal obligation to treat people honestly and fairly.
 This is known as acting in good faith.
 Bad faith insurance occurs when an insurance carrier arbitrarily refuses to settle a claim.
-If an insurance company refuses to settle because they have a valid reason for denying a claim, e.g., an eyewitness that can provide testimony which absolves them of legal liability, they are not acting in bad faith.
+If an insurance company refuses to settle because they have a valid reason for denying a claim, e.g., an eyewitness that can provide testimony that absolves them of legal liability, they are not acting in bad faith.
 Bad faith occurs when an insurance company denies or delays a claim without a valid reason for doing so.

 Finding A Personal Injury Attorney